atenfyr/abigstick/README.md

 ## Rifles
 - Wooden Stickrifle - 50 Wood (Made at a Work Bench)
 - Demonite Stickrifle - 15 Demonite Bars, 50 Wood (Made at an Anvil)
+- Crimtane Stickrifle - 15 Crimtane Bars, 50 Wood (Made at an Anvil)
 - Hellstone Stickrifle - 15 Hellstone Bars, 50 Wood (Made at an Anvil)
 - Adamantite Stickrifle - 12 Adamantite Bars, 50 Wood (Made at a Mythril or Orichalcum Anvil)
 - Titanium Stickrifle - 12 Titanium Bars, 50 Wood (Made at a Mythril or Orichalcum Anvil)